CRL-UAI-2022/crl-uai-2022.github.io/content/call-for-papers.md

 ## Camera-Ready Revisions

-are now enabled in OpenReview.
+Camera-Ready revisions are now enabled in OpenReview.
 While the workshop has no official proceedings, we strongly encourage you to submit a revised "camera-ready" version taking reviewers' comments and suggestions into account.
 We suggest uploading a revised version prior to the workshop, and possibly another final version (incorporating additional feedback from the poster session and workshop) by the revision deadline of 12 August, 1 week after the workshop.

 ## Updated Style-File